sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 To add a decal component.

-1) Make a component DECAL and give it transform and Decal Component.
+1) Make a scene DECAL and give it transform and Decal Component.

 .. image:: images/graphics_tutorial/add_decal_component.png
 	:alt: Add Decal Component